JotheElephant/previous-week-weather-microservice/README.md

 # previous-week-weather-microservice

-Provides weather conditions from the previous week.
+Provides weather conditions from the previous week with a given time and location.
 All you need to provide are geographical coordinates and time in unix format.

 ## Requirements